 King doesn’t refer to size, but species (kings can be small, medium or large) and they are found nearly all the way around the Australian coastline.
 Kings from certain areas are known by the local area such as Mooloolaba Kings, Hay Point Kings or Spencer Gulf Kings, but there three main species of Kings – the Red spot king, the Eastern King and its brother, found almost everywhere, the Western King.

 Wild Caught Tiger Prawns

 You can’t miss the tiger’s stripes and it’s a great prawn for display, which is why you will see it in top hotels and restaurants.
-There are three species of tiger prawns, and all of them are beautiful and delicious.
+There are two species of wild tiger prawns, one species of Farmed Tiger prawns and all of them are beautiful and delicious.

 Tiger Prawns have a medium flavour which puts them between Kings and Bananas on the flavour spectrum.
 They are caught from all around Australia including the Gulf of Carpentaria, Torres Strait, North East Coast, Exmouth and Shark Bay.

 They have distinctive grey, blue or black stripes that turn red when cooked.
 Tiger prawns are available all year round because they are wild caught and also raised in aquaculture.
 Wild caught, they’re at their best from late summer to mid-autumn.

 Serve tiger prawns whole with mayonnaise or aioli to show off their dramatic colour.
 Add to soups — their firm flesh holds together well or cook them on the barbecue.